 Spring MVC & Spring Boot

-Spring MVC is at the top on the list.
+Spring MVC is at the top of the list.
 The Spring Web MVC framework or simply Spring MVC is really a rich model view controller web framework.
-It usually uses a DispatcherServlet to help dispatch requests to handlers, using configurable handler mappings, view resolution and theme resolutions along with help regarding upload of files.
-Spring MVC users tend to be powerfully aligned and there is a statistics that forty percent of developers that use a web framework use Spring.
+It usually uses a DispatcherServlet to help dispatch requests to handlers, using configurable handler mappings, view resolution, and theme resolutions along with help regarding the upload of files.
+Spring MVC users tend to be powerfully aligned and there are statistics that forty percent of developers that use a web framework use Spring.

 Spring Boot makes it easy for development teams to build efficient JVM based apps and solutions.
-As regards web frameworks, Spring Boot provides auto-configuration for Spring MVC which suit majority of applications.
-It is a good framework to start quick development of web applications, especially because it comes bundled with TomCat and Jettty.
+As regards web frameworks, Spring Boot provides auto-configuration for Spring MVC which suits the majority of applications.
+It is a good framework to start the quick development of web applications, especially because it comes bundled with TomCat and Jetty.